Mevaseret Zion: Archaeology

 In April–May 2003, an archaeological salvage dig carried out on Nahal Sorek Street in Mevasseret Zion unearthed an ancient burial cave dating from the mid-Second Temple period.

 The ruins of a medieval structure, Khirbet Beit Mizza, are located in Mevasseret Zion, and were believed by some scholars to be the site of the biblical town of Mozah mentioned in the Book of Joshua, until recent excavations made clear that Mozah of the Hebrew Bible is to be identified with nearby Khirbet Mizzah, the Arabic name by which the ruins of the Arab village of Qalunya are known, which were hence named in Modern Hebrew as Tel Moza.

 Sports

 Mevasseret Zion holds both a soccer team and a basketball team, both playing for low leagues.

 Hapoel Mevaseret Zion plays in Israel's Liga Gimel, Israel's 5th league.
 It started as Hapoel Mevasseret Zion and then united with Ironi Abu Ghosh, and became the first Israeli team mixed from an Arab village and a Jewish town.
 In 2007 Mevasseret-Abu Ghosh was united with Hapoel Katamon, and then separated again.
 The team is built of Arab and Jewish players, and participated in international friendly tournaments for peace.
 The team plays in local soccer field called "Hamigrash Hayarok", which means in Hebrew, the green field.
 The capacity is about 200 people.

 Hapoel Mevaseret Zion also plays for Liga Bet.
 The team plays in the local basketball court with a capacity of 300 seats.

+Voting Patterns

+In the 2022 election, 50 percent of voters in Mevaseret Zion voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 48 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.4 percent voted for the Arab parties.